 Your brand story doesn’t have to revolve around your company’s founder or executives.
 You can also let your customers take the lead role by allowing them to recant stories on how your business made a difference for them.

-There’s no single best way to do this – you can weave these stories into case studies, as mentioned above, write a few customer story blurbs on your website, or create “customer spotlight” videos to share on social media.
+There’s no single best way to do this.
+You can weave these stories into case studies, as mentioned above, write a few customer story blurbs on your website, or create customer video testimonials to share on social media.

-Customer stories not only add that much-needed emotional touch, but they up the trust factor and lend “real” credibility to your business.
+Customer stories not only add that much-needed emotional touch, but they ratchet up the trust factor and lend real credibility to your business.
 Here is a simple but effective story of a customer journey for virtual fitness company, Applied Fitness Solutions.

 Keep in mind, you don’t need a full-blown, big-budget campaign like Duracell’s to leverage the power of storytelling.
-Your customers’ emotions come free of charge – and their brains are ready to hear your story.
+You can turn simple brand concepts into storyboards, then into animated explainer videos at a relatively reasonable budget.